Titanium Dioxide Alternatives

 Calcium Carbonate

-So, while it is not as effective as titanium dioxide as a whitening agent, it is an effective option for applications like white coatings on confections and as an opacity agent in sauces and soups.
 You can see in the image below that calcium carbonate provides a similar white coating on the outside of chocolate bits compared to titanium dioxide.
-However, it is not ideal for use below a pH of around 3.0.
+Because calcium carbonate is mildly basic in nature, it is not ideal for use in acidic conditions below a pH of around 3.0.

 Calcium carbonate is permitted as a food color in the EU, US, Australia, and New Zealand.

-While none of these options is an exact match for titanium dioxide, in most cases, it is possible to replace it with an alternative to achieve a similar effect.
+While none of these options is an exact match for titanium dioxide, in most cases, it is possible to replace it with an alternative to achieve a similar effect in many food and beverage applications.

 Looking for guidance on how to replace titanium dioxide in your formulation?
 Contact us for a color consult.